Czech Republic country brief

 The Czech Republic is a pluralist, multi-party parliamentary representative democracy with the Prime Minister as Head of Government.
 The Parliament (Parlament České republiky) is bicameral, where the Chamber of Deputies or Lower House (Poslanecká sněmovna) has 200 members elected for 4 years and the Senate or Upper House (Senát) has 81 members elected for 6 years, with one-third of senators replaced every two years.

-The President of the Czech Republic, Václav Klaus, is a former Prime Minister (1993-1997) and chairman of the Civic Democrats (ODS).
-President Klaus won a second Presidential election in the parliament on 15 February 2008.
-He will retain office until 2013.
-The President of the Czech Republic is selected by a joint session of the parliament for a five-year term, with no more than two consecutive terms.
+The President of the Czech Republic, Mr Milos Zeman, took office in March 2013, following his win in the second round of the Czech Republic's first ever direct Presidential elections.
 Although the President performs mainly representational functions, he also holds some important legal powers, including the appointment of the Prime Minister and members of the government, appointing members of the Czech National Bank Board, and signing or vetoing legal acts passed by the Parliament.

 Since abandoning communism in 1989, the Czech Republic has made significant economic progress and the country now has a solid market economy.
 The global financial crisis of 2008-09 affected the largely export-orientated Czech economy, as export demand from the EU declined.
 Real GDP fell by 4.7 per cent in 2009, mainly during the first quarter.
 By 2010, the Czech economy showed signs of recovery, with estimated growth of 2.6 per cent.
-The Czech economy grew by 1.7 per cent in 2011 and the OECD outlook for 2012 is for a slight retraction of -0.5 per cent in growth, owing to a decline in domestic consumption.
+The Czech economy grew by 1.9 per cent in 2011 but fell into a recession in 2012 due to a slump in external demand..
 The auto industry remains the Czech Republic’s largest single industry, and, together with its upstream suppliers, accounts for nearly 24 per cent of domestic manufacturing.
 The Czech Republic produced more than a million cars in 2010, over 80 per cent of which were exported.

-Australia has a positive and constructive relationship with the Czech Republic.
-We are like-minded on many international policy issues and share strong people-to-people links.
+Australia and the Czech Republic are like-minded on many international policy issues and share strong people-to-people links.

 The Hon Alexander Downer MP, then Minister for Foreign Affairs, visited the Czech Republic from 14-15 September 2005.
 This was the first visit by an Australian Foreign Minister to the Czech Republic since its formation in 1993.
-In Prague, Mr Downer met with then Foreign Minister Svoboda, Speaker Zaoralek, then Defence Minister Kuhnl and Mayor of Prague Bem.
+In Prague, Mr Downer met with then Foreign Minister Svoboda, then Speaker of the Chamber of Deputies Zaoralek, then Defence Minister Kuhnl and the Mayor of Prague Bem.
 More recent high-level visits have included travel to Prague in 2007 by Her Excellency Professor Marie Bashir AC, CVO, Governor of New South Wales, and the July 2011 visit to Melbourne by Czech Deputy Trade and Industry Minister, Milan Hovorka.

 The framework for Australian commercial relations with the Czech Republic include an Investment Promotion and Protection Agreement and a Double Taxation Agreement, signed in 1994 and 1995 respectively.
 The Agreement between the Government of Australia and the Government of the Czech Republic on Cooperation in Peaceful Uses of Nuclear Energy and the Transfer of Nuclear Material entered into force in 2002.
 The Australian Transaction Reports and Analysis Centre (AUSTRAC) signed a Memorandum of Understanding with its Czech counterpart in May 2008 to allow Australian law enforcement and other Government agencies to receive vital financial intelligence from the Czech Republic.
 Australia and the Czech Republic implemented a bilateral Social Security Agreement on 1 July 2011.